 I will also do my best to stay away from just listing five attractions.
 A theme park is certainly built around it’s attractions but we’ve already got the attraction ranking thing down in these posts.
-There will certainly be attractions in each post but not solely attractions.
+There will certainly be attractions in each post but not solely.

-We’ll start off this series in Disneyland before moving over to California Adventure.
-Disney’s original theme park has no shortage of choices, boasting the largest attraction roster of any theme park along with excellent entertainment, solid dining and a good amount of character throughotu the park.
+We’ll start off this series in Disneyland.
+Disney’s original theme park has no shortage of choices, boasting the largest attraction roster of any theme park along with excellent entertainment, solid dining and a good amount of character throughout the park.
 Starting with Disneyland makes me wish that I had made this a Top-10 instead of Top-5.
 But then my mind wanders to Hollywood Studios and I would be really clawing to be able to list 10 things I love about that park.
 That doesn’t make picking only five items for Disneyland any easier.
 For those looking for more in-depth itineraries for this park, we have both a one and two-day itinerary.

 Alright, let’s get to our five essential things to do at Disneyland!